BrianZanti/ini-to-cardcannon/README.md

 # CardCannon

-Adapated from Waffle.io's CardCannon project (github.com/waffleio/cardcannon)
+This application is used to manage Turing's student facing projects.
+Instructors can write and maintain project stories in this repo, and use the scripts provided to populate a GitHub repo with issues.
+These issues can then be easily imported into a GitHub project as user stories.
+Once a GitHub project is created, instructors can use [Conveyor Belt](https://github.com/jmejia/conveyor-belt) to provide each student with a copy of the project board to be used for project management.

-## app.js
+## Setup

-Main application that runs on Glitch.
-Will listen for a GitHub issue for a supported repo where the title of the GitHub issue is `bootstrap <project-name>` where `project_name` is defined previously in the folder structure of this repo to have pre-built User Story cards written and ready to inject into that GitHub repo's issues stream.

-When used in conjunction with Waffle.io, the repo's waffle board will show all user story cards with dependencies and requirements for implementation.
+1. Clone this repository
+1. Run `bundle install` from the command line
+1. Run `bundle update` from the command line

+### GitHub Personal Access Token

+In order to use the GitHub API, you will need to provide a personal access token.
+In order to obtain the token:

+1. Log in to your GitHub account
+1. Go to `Settings/Developer Settings/Personal access tokens`
+1. Click `Generate new token`
+1. Enter a name, for example `card cannon`
+1. Select the all the `repo` scopes
+1. Click `Generate token`
+1. Copy the generated token.

+Once you have obtained the token, you can add it to this application:

+1. Open `slam.rb` in this repository.
+1. Find the line near the top of the file `personal_access_token = ''`
+1. Inside the empty string, paste your personal access token.

+It is not recommended that you commit or push you personal access token.

-## build-cannon.py
+## Usage

-Requires Python 2, and builds a set of CardCannon-compatible files for `app.js` to inject as GitHub issues.
-Also builds a main "stories.md" document for your project.

-### Setup
+### Writing a Project

-Make a folder for your project name, like "little_shop"
+Make a folder for your project name, like "little_shop", in this repository.

+Within that folder, create one or more files ending in .ini.
+Each .ini file represents an epic.
+Each story within that file is part of the epic.
+Epics will be processed alphabetically, so it is recommended that you start your file names with numbers to specify the order of epics.

-Within that folder, create one or more files ending in .ini that will process as user stories and epics for the project.
-Also include a `story-checklist.md` file; this markdown will be appended to every user story (but not epics) so GitHub and Waffle can utilize markdown checkboxes for progress.
+You will also need to include a `story-checklist.md` file; this markdown will be appended to every user story (but not epics) so GitHub can utilize markdown checkboxes for progress.
 You can leave this file blank if you want but it must exist.

-### INI file structure
+#### INI file structure

-Structure your INI files in this format:
+Structure your INI files in the following format.

+Each "slug" is a unique identifier for the story or epic.
+It can be anything you want.

 ```
-[story-slug]
+[epic-slug]
 title = Epic: Whatever
 labels: whatever
-child_of: story-slug-of-parent
 story_text: line 1 of story
     line 2 of story
     line 3 of story